-Nicole Scherzinger Stuns In Low-Cut Sequined Dress, Thanks Followers For Condolences Over Cousin’s Death
+Nicole Scherzinger Stuns In Low-Cut Sequined Garment, Thanks Followers For Condolences Over Cousin’s Death

 In an upload with two photos, Scherzinger is looking directly at the camera in both.
 In the first, she is stood up straight while in the other, she has tilted her head.

-For her caption, Nicole thanked fans for their support and condolences for the death of her cousin, John Boy, this week.
-The “Baby Love” songstress admitted that it had been a heartbreaking week for her but was able to channel her pain through singing.
+For her caption, Nicole thanked fans for their support and condolences regarding the death of her cousin, John Boy, this week.
+The “Baby Love” songstress admitted that the has been a heartbreaking week for her but she was able to channel her pain through singing.
 She mentioned that she is thankful to God for the healing gift of music.

 At the end of her caption, she hashtagged the image “JusticeForJohnBoy.”